Estimation and detection in AI safety evals

 which inverts to

 (the Rogan–Gladen estimator, used in epidemiology to recover true prevalence from an imperfect test).
-Unless the grader is perfect (${TPR = 1}$, ${FPR = 0}$), the headline number is biased, and the size of the bias depends on the grader’s operating point.
+Unless the grader is perfect (TPR = 1, FPR = 0), the reported result is biased, and the degree of bias depends on the grader’s operating point.
 With the grader’s TPR and FPR in hand, a reader can interpret the rate and, if needed, correct it; without them, the rate is conditional on an uncharacterized detector.

 -